met5678/unity-ci-deploy-base/README.md

 4. Adds two Github action workflows to `.github/workflows`, including the important `build-deploy` workflow.
 5. Checks if this repo has been pushed to `Github` yet.
 If not, it prompts you asking where you want to put the repo.
 For now, answer (`1` for both options).

+You may re-run this script on a repo without causing issues.
+This is the best way to update the Github actions if they need to change.

 ### Changing or Disabling Discord notifications

 By default, the `build-deploy` action will update Discord if it finds a `DISCORD_WEBHOOK` secret.
 If you are in an org with this already set (such as `roo-makes`), you don't have to do anything.